Hantavirus Infection

 Rodent control and avoiding extended contact with rodents, their nests, or droppings are key for preventing hantaviruses.
 Prevention measures should be taken in the home, worksite, campsite, or anywhere rodents can be present.
 The tips below can help to reduce the chance of becoming ill from an infected rodent:

-• Follow CDC's instructions to prevent rodent infestations: "Seal Up, Trap Up, and Clean Up."
+• Follow these tips to prevent rodent infestations:

 • Look for gaps or holes inside and outside of the home.